Supported by NEWHAVEN HERITAGE CENTRE which is recognised as a Scottish registered charity No. SC044837

 Website supported by

 The current Victoria Primary School, which cannot meet the rising role, is to be replaced in 2020 with a new school on Western Harbour.
 The present building — the oldest operational primary school in the City of Edinburgh being founded in 1844, and much loved by the local community — would then be up for sale.
-Newhaven Heritage, a Scottish Registered charity is taking the lead on the development of plans by the community to acquire and develop it as a heritage and community centre.
-There is growing concern that it is critical to the future sense of place and a cohesive community that local heritage and traditions are not lost but celebrated, widely shared, respected and built upon by new generations.
+Newhaven Heritage, a Scottish Registered charity, is taking the lead on the development of plans for the community to acquire and develop it as a Heritage Centre and community hub.
+Newhaven Heritage wants Victoria Primary School to be reborn as the Newhaven Heritage Centre and community hub, owned and run by and for the people of Newhaven.

-The proposed Project Area
+The Proposed Project Area

 Victoria Primary School is at the junction of two Community Council areas and two Neighbourhood Partnership Areas.
 Whilst the focus must be to meet the needs of those in the very immediate area, the building could be a significant resource to the wider area which can support sustainability in the long term.
 The proposed project area is therefore based on the area covered by Newhaven and Leith Harbour Community Council and Trinity Community Council.